Broadcast Television / Film Video-Audio Quality Control FAQ

 We can work with you to get your 5.1 mix correct.

-Q: What is Textless Material? and why was my project rejected for not having it present.
+Q: What is Textless Material?
+My project rejected for not having it present?

 Q: I shot my movie in 4K, Is that the best version for you to do the QC report on?

-Q: Our Deliverables lists includes 5.1 M&E Mix, and Audio Stems.
+Q: Our Deliverables lists includes Audio Stems.
 Is this part of The QC?

-A: In most cases the 5.1 M&E mix is not included in The QC report, although in some instances it is required, which would make the self-contained quicktime file to be QC’d a 16 channel file instead of the usual 10; it also adds an additional pass to the Quality Control Process.
-Audio Stems which are separate “D,M,E” files are individual audio tracks (.Aiff, or .wav) that contain dialogue, music, & effects.
-These files can be used to re-mix the audio of the movie.
-These are delivered separately from the final Quicktime file that is the movie.
+A: Audio Stems are separate “D,M,E” (Dialogue Music & Effects) files which are individual audio tracks (.Aiff, or .wav) These files can be used to re-mix the audio of the movie.
+These are delivered separately from the final Quicktime file that is the movie, and are not a part of the QC Report.

 A: We have compiled a page that gives you the exact specifications for an M&E mix as part of the industry standard.
 Some distributors will have different requirements and you should check with them.
 Here is a standard list of specific M&E requirements.